 Notes

-• To Double The Recipe.
-If you are planning to feed more people, you can use a whole turkey breast in this recipe rather than ½ turkey breast.
-The method remains the same, but you can double the amount of spices and increase the garlic and fresh parsley mixture a bit to cover the full breast.
-It will take about 1 hour or a little more to fully cook.
+- How to double the recipe: Need to feed more people?
+Use this recipe to cook a whole bone-in turkey breast rather than a half turkey breast.
+The method remains the same, but you can double the amount of spices and increase the garlic and fresh parsley mixture to cover the full breast.
+Follow the same temperature guidelines.
+It will take about an hour or a little more to fully cook.

 Nutrition